 - Studies have shown that switching to Aromasin for two to three years AFTER taking tamoxifen is better than just staying on tamoxifen for five years.

 - Aromasin may also be given to women with advanced breast cancer whose disease has progressed following tamoxifen therapy.

 How does Aromasin work?

-Aromasin significantly lowers circulating estrogen levels but has no effects on the formation of corticosteroids, aldosterone, or any other enzyme.
+Aromasin has no effect on adrenal biosynthesis or on other enzymes involved in the steroidogenic pathway so has no effects on the formation of corticosteroids, aldosterone, or any other enzyme.

 Aromasin does not work on hormone-receptor negative breast cancer.